 4. Find The Cheap Flights

 Use a flight planning app or website whenever you’re planning to fly!
-Websites/apps like SkyScanner and even Google Flights will help you to find the cheapest deals on where you want to fly.
+Flight alert apps like SkyScanner, Google Flights, Airfare Watchdog, or Scott’s Cheap Flights, will help you to find the cheapest deals on where you want to fly.
 And if you’re flexible about when you travel, turn on notifications to find out when the cheapest flights come on a great sale or discount.

-There are many lesser known companies, like Norweigen airlines, that offer absurdly low ticket prices.
-I’ve snagged some flights from Norweigen to Scotland that cost next to nothing.
+There are many lesser known companies, like Norweigen airlines, that offer absurdly low ticket prices which you can book directly.
+I’ve snagged some flights through Norwegian airlines from my local airport to Scotland that cost next to nothing.
 Just don’t expect all the coziness and perks of a fancier airline.

 5. Learn The Currency Exchange Rate Before Traveling